Higher education in Manitoba: Recent

 Other special arrangements include those made with the Ukrainian Orthodox St. Andrew's College, jointly sponsoring a Centre for Ukrainian Canadian Studies which, although not formally linked as an institution, is located on the U of M's campus.
 Approved Teaching Centres have also been created to teach specific University-approved courses that are offered by other denominational colleges.
 These approved courses may also be applied towards a bachelor's degree at the U of M.

 Today, the University of Manitoba enrols almost 30,000 students—25,000 undergraduates and 4,000 graduates, with 13% being international—and offers the most comprehensive selection of degree programs, including professional and graduate, of any university in the province.
 In all, 100 diploma and certificate programs are offered, more than 60 of which are at the undergraduate level.
 The University also contributes $1.8 billion to the social and economic fabric of the province in annual economic activity.

 Established in 2004, University College of the North is Manitoba's newest post-secondary institution.

 In June 2010, Booth University College received university college status from the Manitoba Legislature, making it one of the newest university colleges in Manitoba.

 Government oversight

 Education in Canada is a provincial responsibility, as there is no national regulation nor accrediting body.

-Financial oversight, policy development, and accountability in Manitoba's post-secondary system is the responsibility of the provincial Department of Economic Development and Jobs, under the Advanced Education and Skills Division.
+Financial oversight, policy development, and accountability in Manitoba's post-secondary system is the responsibility of the provincial Department of Advanced Education and Training, under the Advanced Education Division.
 Vocational institutions, in particular, are overseen by the Registration and Accountability Office.

-Until 2015, the Advanced Education and Skills operated as an arm’s length agency called the Council on Post-Secondary Education (COPSE), which acted as a semi-autonomous intermediary between post-secondary institutions and the provincial government, publicly reporting statistics on Manitoba’s post-secondary education system.
+Until 2015, the Advanced Education portfolio operated as an arm’s length agency called the Council on Post-Secondary Education (COPSE), which acted as a semi-autonomous intermediary between post-secondary institutions and the provincial government, publicly reporting statistics on Manitoba’s post-secondary education system.
 COPSE itself was established in 1997 to replace the Universities Grants Commission.